1 Corinthians 5 – Confronting Immorality in the Church

 ii.
 It should not surprise or offend us that those who do not yet know Jesus yet are extortioners (harpax in the ancient Greek).
 The word describes those who steal by violence.

 c.
-But the Corinthian Christians were to expect Christian behavior from their fellow Christians, and they were not doing this!
+Not to keep company with anyone named a brother: But the Corinthian Christians were to expect Christian behavior from their fellow Christians, and they were not doing this!
 Instead, Paul commands that they were not even to eat with such a person.

 i.
 In the culture of that day (and in many cultures today), eating with someone is an expression of friendship and partnership.
 In some cultures, if a man eats at your table, you are bound to regard him as a friend and a partner.
 Paul warns the Corinthian Christians they cannot continue in Christian fellowship with a notorious sinner who calls himself a Christian.